gvwilson/sensibleadventures/short-stories/litany.md

 "I'm sorry, George."

 "What?
-Who–wait, what are you doing?"
+Who---wait, what are you doing?"
 The front door had opened again.
 Two men guided a self-propelled stretcher through it and down the stairs.
 Robbie lay on it,